 3) You need to have the 7-Zip program to extract this file.
 You can download 7-Zip from their website here.

-4) Once the pre-installed image is downloaded, extract it by using the 7-Zip program.
+4) After the pre-installed image is downloaded, extract it using the 7-Zip program.

 5) Open VirtualBox and create a new VM.

-6) Give a name for VM and select version as Windows XP (32bit).
+6) Give a name for VM and select the version as Windows XP (32bit).

 7) Assign RAM size to 512MB.

-8) In the hard disk creation screen, select ‘Use an existing virtual hard disk option’.
+8) Select ‘Use an existing virtual hard disk option’ on the hard disk creation screen.
 This will bring up a box where you can choose the available VDI file.
 We need to browse the Windows XP preinstalled image file we extracted in the earlier step.

 9) Click on the ‘Add’ button and locate the file as shown below.